Everything's Ruined

 "Everything's Ruined" is a song from American rock band Faith No More's fourth studio album, Angel Dust (1992), and the final single to be released from the album's original track listing.
 The single was released on November 9, 1992, and charted at number 28 in the United Kingdom.
+In 1993, the song was released in Australia and peaked at number 63.

 Music video

-The music video, directed by Kevin Kerslake, features the band (and occasionally three children) singing, blue screened over stock footage ranging from wildlife shots, baseball games and a wide selection of other clips.
+The music video, directed by Kevin Kerslake, features the band (and occasionally four children) singing, blue screened over stock footage ranging from wildlife shots, baseball games and a wide selection of other clips.
 The band at times interacts with the clips, like fleeing from a seemingly-giant tortoise.

 Billy Gould addressed the intentional cheapness of the video in a 20th anniversary Q&A on the Faith No More Blog:

 The Videos for "Midlife Crisis" and "A Small Victory" seem to have both have [sic] high concepts and big budgets while the video for "Everything's Ruined" does not.
 Why was it that the video for "Everything's Ruined" (arguably the best song on the album) was so goofy and easy to produce?

 The easy answer is, Warner's spent the video budget on "Small V" and "Midlife" so that when it came time to "Everything's Ruined" there's wasn't much left (!!).
 It was our idea to take this further and make a video as cheap as humanly possible, in one of those video booths like they had at county fairs, where you sing and dance in front of a blue screen.
 We didn't quite get to do that, but we got it as close as possible.